 Page on the General Survey concerning employment instruments in light of the 2008 Declaration on Social Justice for a Fair Globalization (2010)

-Global Employment Agenda
+Global Employment Agenda and Follow-up to the 2008 Declaration

 - Guide on employment policy and international labour standards (2014) – [PDF]